EiriasValar/FF4FE-Tracker/README.md

 - Complete quest objectives when the corresponding location is dismissed?
 Might be too aggressive.
 Maybe you dismissed the location because you know it will be too slow/hard and you have other objectives you can take instead.
+- Somehow make it clearer why dismissed locations reappear because of a gated objective's requirement being met?
+Checking off other value at the location on dismiss is undesirable: too many cases where you might dismiss a location without getting all its value.
+But if you dismissed Baron Town half an hour ago after doing the Inn, then you get the Baron Key and Baron Town reappears because of the Unlock the Sewer objective, it seems misleading that it again shows boss/character/key item value that you already collected.